jboss-openshift/ce-arq/README.md

 And **one way** of authentication, either username/password:

--Dopenshift.username=[OpenShift username], default is "admin"
+-Dopenshift.username=[OpenShift username], default is "guest"

--Dopenshift.password=[OpenShift password], default is "admin"
+-Dopenshift.password=[OpenShift password], default is "guest"

 Or auth token: